haven04/haven04.github.io/about.md

 ####Hello, I'm Jimin.

-I'm a software developer with a background in the IT startup industry in Korea and Switzerland.
+I'm a software developer have worked in IT industry in Korea and Switzerland.

 Besides my strong interest in software engineering, I have conducted research on various digital media and interactive user experience especially those related to music and sound, with interaction design, audio synthesis, musical interfaces, and audiovisual art.